An online gift or pledge is quick, easy, and secure.

 To make a gift of securities, simply follow these steps:

 - For your securities gift to count for this calendar year, check with your broker as early as possible for their deadline to initiate transfers.
 Gifts must be received by Stanford’s broker or bank by August 30 to be acknowledged in the fiscal year honor roll.
-Gifts must be received by Stanford’s broker or bank by December 31 to count for that tax year.
-Initiate the transfer of your stock or mutual fund gifts for calendar year end before December 11 for mutual fund gifts, and December 18 for stock gifts.
+Gifts must be received by Stanford’s broker or bank by close of business on December 30 to count for that tax year.
+Initiate the transfer of your stock or mutual fund gifts for calendar year end before December 9 for mutual fund gifts, and December 16 for stock gifts.

-- Initiate the transfer with your broker and fax a copy of your letter of instructions to Stanford Management Company at + 1 (650) 721-2417, email a copy to Stock Gifts.
-Our mailing address is SMC - Gift Securities, P.O.
+- Initiate the transfer with your broker and fax a copy of your letter of instructions to Stanford at + 1 (650) 721-2417, email a copy to Stock Gifts.
+Our mailing address is Gift Securities, P.O.
 Box 50810, Palo Alto, CA 94303.

 A gift of appreciated securities can be a highly effective way to support Stanford GSB.
 Appreciated securities held more than 12 months offer extra tax advantages, such as a charitable income tax deduction (if you itemize your taxes) and avoidance of capital gains tax (since you may claim a tax deduction for the market value rather than the purchase price for long-term stock).